keleven-uk/pyWeatherApps/README.md

                     pyDataSQLBuild - scans a number of excel files and merges into one SQLite3 database.

 usage: main.py [-h] [-l] [-v] [-e] [-b] [-r] [-c] [-V]

-  Builds a main spreadsheet out of individual weather data spreadsheets.
+Builds a main data store out of individual weather data spreadsheets.
+The data store can be either an Excel spreadsheet or a SQLite3 database.
+The type of data store is specified in config.toml.

 options:
-    -h, --help      show this help message and exit -l, --license   Print the Software License.
+  -h, --help      show this help message and exit
+  -l, --license   Print the Software License.
   -v, --version   Print the version of the application.
   -e, --explorer  Load program working directory into file explorer.
   -b, --build     Build the data - consolidate the spreadsheets.
   -r, --report    Report on the data - finds the highs and lows.
-    -c, --create    Creates the SQLite3 database and table.
+  -c, --create    Creates the SQLite3 database and tables.
   -V, --Verbose   Verbose - print more detail.

-  Kevin Scott (C) 2023 :: pyWeatherApp 2023.11
+ Kevin Scott (C) 2023 :: pyWeatherApp 2023.12

 For changes see history.txt